UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 6. Cases and International Events

-International Court of Justice, the Permanent Court of International Justice, is the principle judicial organ of the United Nations.
-The website, available in English and French, opens up a screen that displays Latest Decisions, Latest Press Releases and Pending Cases and several other categories with linked entries.
-The Cases tab gives access to the opinions in contentious cases further organized by State and incidental proceedings, advisory proceedings, judgements, advisory opinions and orders.[67]
+• International Court of Justice, the Permanent Court of International Justice, is the principle judicial organ of the United Nations.
+The website, available in English and French, opens a screen that displays a tool bar at the top allowing a researcher to perform Document Search which searches the full text of case-related PDF documents published on the Court’s website.
+The Site Search feature enables searching of the Court’s entire website.
+There are five other features which give general information about the Court.
+The tab bar offers eight options the two of which will be the most useful to a researcher: Cases tab gives access to information about the pending cases, contentious cases further organized by State and incidental proceedings, advisory proceedings, along with judgements, advisory opinions and orders.

 7. Commentary